Perfecting the Browsing Experience

 Details

-Moving out from the radius location, replace it with location areas.
+Moving out from radius location, replace it with location areas.

 For Property